RobInLabUJI/ROS-dj-tutorials/README.md

     docker pull robinlab/ros-dj-tutorials

 ### Run the image
-Make sure your X server is running without access restrictions, then run:
+Make sure your X server is running without access restrictions:
+* Windows:
+    - run `XLaunch`
+    - tick 'No Access Control' on the 'Additional Parameters' screen
+* macOS:
+    - run `XQuartz`
+    - in the preferences, go to the “Security” tab and tick “Allow connections from network clients”
+* Linux: run in a terminal `xhost +`

+Run:
     docker run --name ros-dj-tutorials --rm -p 8888:8888 -e DISPLAY=<host_IP>:0.0 ros-dj-tutorials

 ### Open this URL in your browser

     http://localhost:8888

+If you are using Docker Toolbox on Windows, use the Docker Machine IP instead of ``localhost``.
+For example, http://192.168.99.100:8888.
+To find the IP address, use the command ``docker-machine ip``.

 ### Stop the container